wagyus/astroneer-wiki-app/README.md

 # astroneer-wiki-app
 Information for the game Astroneer made in Python with tkinter.
+Contains spoilers for the game, mainly in the planet biographies.

 Requires Python 3.6.5 (or higher), tkinter, and Pillows